FromSaffronCity/computer-security-sessional/port-scanner/reports/design-report/design-report-port-scanner.md

 ![full-open-port-scanning](https://github.com/FromSaffronCity/computer-security-sessional/blob/main/port-scanner/reports/design-report/res/full-open-port-scanning.jpeg?raw=true)

+This is the most common and simplest technique used in port scanning implementation. **TCP** `connect()` is a **System Command** used to establish connection with server/host machine through a port.
+The connection is established via a **Three-way Handshaking** scheme as depicted in the above diagram.

 ### TCP `SYN` (Half-open) Port Scanning

 ![half-open-port-scanning](https://github.com/FromSaffronCity/computer-security-sessional/blob/main/port-scanner/reports/design-report/res/half-open-port-scanning.jpeg?raw=true)

+**TCP** `SYN` port scanning works in a similar fashion to **TCP** `connect()` port scanning.
+The difference is that after receiving `SYN+ACK` from server/host machine, the attacker responds with **TCP** `RST` instead of **TCP** `ACK` to terminate the connection.

 ### TCP `connect()` Port Scanning vs TCP `SYN` Port Scanning

+The problems with TCP `connect()` port scanning are discussed below:
+- During TCP three-way handshaking, server/host machine allocates some space in its memory to store details on the connection at targeted port and state of the three-way handshaking.
+If attacker stops responding and does not complete TCP three-way handshaking, then server/host machine will not release previously allocated memory for that connection.
+Eventually, server/host machine may run out of memory and stop working.
+- From attacker's perspective, an attempt to scan a port on server/host machine should go unnoticed. **IPS (Intrusion Prevention System)** looks for number of ports on server/host machine with fully established connection (connection established via three-way handshaking) and decides on whether the machine is a victim of port scanning attack.
+Hence, completing three-way handshake risks the port scanning detection.
+- As soon as the three-way handshake is completed, the application running on the targeted port takes control of the established connection.
+Consequently, the application as well as the entire server/host machine may crash if attacker tries to abruptly terminate the connection.

+Therefore, an attacker may not prefer TCP `connect()` port scanning.
+TCP `SYN` port scanning tackles the issue with TCP `connect()` port scanning.

 ### Other Port Scanning Implementation Techniques